DeepanshS/NMRLineshape/README.md

 # NMRLineshape

-This is a NMR lineshape generation program for various NMR interactions.
+This is a NMR lineshape generation repo for simulating spectrum for various NMR experiments.

-The interactions currently include
+The interactions currently include:

 - Nuclear shielding

- - Static lineshape generation.
+## Experiments

+  - One pulse acquire (zg)